dh256git/project27/src/about/index.md

 </p>
 <ul>
 <li>Community: Operation starts as conventional journals with editor, associate editors,-reviewers, and authors.</li>
-<li>PM&BD: Strategy is developed for harnessing revenue streams from the tools developed and the team expertise, reinvesting in advancing {{ site.brand }} R&D initiatives.</li>
+<li>Project management "PM" & business development "BD": Strategy is developed for harnessing revenue streams from the tools developed and the team expertise, reinvesting in advancing {{ site.brand }} R&D initiatives.</li>
 </ul><p>
 If the project has got as far as this, the roadmap will be extended.
 {% endcapture %}